ROYAL-HarsH/Discord-Bot-Example/README.md

 3. If you want a tutorial on how to make a bot account and the basic's of how to make a discord bot, I recommend following [this tutorial](https://github.com/dylanwe/How-to-make-a-discord-bot)

-### Deployment on a Windows system:
+### Deployment On A Windows System:

-A step by step series of examples that tell you how to get a copy of Discord-Bot-Example up and running:
+A step by step series of examples that tell you how to get a copy of Discord-Bot-Example up and running on a Windows machine:

 First, you will have to open your cmd prompt, and cd to where you installed this bot, type this in your cmd prompt: